webantic/meteor-loader/README.md

 ## How??

-First, clone this repo into your project's `/packages` directory and add `webantic:meteor-loader` to your package manifest in `/.meteor/packages`
+First, either  run `meteor add webantic:loader` or clone this repo into your project's `/packages` directory and add `webantic:loader` to your package manifest in `/.meteor/packages`

 Then, there are only three real hoops to jump through for this to work;